 Preheat oven to 375 degrees.

-Add flour, cubed butter, and sugar to the bowl of a large food processor.
+Add flour, cubed butter, sugar, and salt to the bowl of a large food processor.
 Pulse 20-25 times, or until mixture resembles a coarse crumb.*

 Pour in water and pulse until it sticks together and forms a ball of dough.